tamerwe/project/README.md

 + **90.5% of all purchases were made through the company's website rather than its mobile app**, exposing a severe underutilization of the latter.

 ![image_alt](https://github.com/tamerwe/project/blob/main/PurchasePlatform.png?raw=true)
 + **There's no wide margin between the values of the top 20 customers**.
-Since there's no depency on these top customers, they weren't a factor in the 2021 sales decline.
+Since there's no dependency on these top customers, they weren't a factor in the 2021 sales decline.

 # Recommendations
-+ Collaberate with key departments to re-adjust to pre-covid levels of opertaions.
++ Collaborate with key departments to re-adjust to pre-covid levels of operations.
   - **The operations department:** manage inventory efficiently and prevent over-stocking as demand decreases after the pandemic
   - **The finance department:** forecast appropriate budgets that keep reduced revenues in mind.

 + TechPlay's mobile app - along with every marketing channel except direct marketing, **is severely underutilized; work closely with the marketing department to increase exposure to these channels**.

-+ We've been historically **unable to maintain customer retention**, with very little of the customers gained during the 2020 covid spike staying in 2021.
++ Historically, we've been **unable to maintain customer retention**, with very little of the customers gained during the 2020 covid spike staying in 2021.
 Cooperate with the **customer service department to provide quality experiences that convert one-time buyers into loyal customers**, and work with the **marketing department to provide deals that appeal to promotion-driven customers who otherwise wouldn't return**.
 + **Re-evaluate underperforming products** with the product department, such as the newly introduced **Dell gaming mouse, which only made .73% of the company's revenue during 2020**, and the **Acer Nitro V gaming laptop, which has failed to ever make more than 2% of the company's total revenue** through the 3 years it has been in stock.

 + TechPlay made **84.8% of all revenue from only 3 out of their 8 products**.
 The risk of sales fluctuating if any change were to happen to these products is exacerbated by technology's short life span caused by rapid innovation.** Work with the risk management department and the product department to lessen the impact** the top 3 items have on revenue, as well to achieve balance between the value of different items in the product line.